redis/docs/content/develop/connect/clients/php.md

 [`Predis`](https://github.com/predis/predis) is the recommended [PHP](https://php.net/)
 client for Redis.
-The sections below explain how to install `predis` and connect your application to a Redis database.
+The sections below explain how to install `Predis` and connect your application to a Redis database.

 {{< note >}}Although we provide basic documentation for `Predis`, it is a third-party client library and is not developed or supported directly by Redis.